WordPress vs Google Sites: Which is Better for You?

 ii) Google Sites

-Google Sites does not have enough tools for users to make money.
-However, you can use Google Sites for affiliate marketing, sell digital products & services, and even sell eCom products without advanced features.
+Google Sites lacks sufficient tools for users to generate income.
+However, you can use Google Sites for affiliate marketing, selling digital products and services, and even selling e-commerce products without advanced features.

 The following video shows how to create a sales page on Google Sites to promote digital products.
 Find all the details in this article.